-This chapter is mostly written for those of you running Windows, as most new users are on Windows.
+I’ve written this chapter mostly for those of you running Windows, as most new users are on Windows.
 I have also included a section on installing Python 3 and Django on macOS.
-If you are using Linux, there are numerous resources on the Internet – the best place to start being Django’s own installation instructions.
+If you are using Linux, there are many resources on the Internet—the best place to start is Django’s own installation instructions.

 For Windows users, your computer can be running any recent version of Windows (7, 8.1 or 10).
-This chapter also assumes you’re installing Django on a desktop or laptop computer and will be using the development server and SQLite to run all the code in this book.
-This is by far the easiest and best way to set up Django when you are first starting out.
+This chapter also assumes you’re installing Django on a desktop or laptop computer and will use the development server and SQLite to run all the code in this book.
+This is by far the easiest and best way to set up Django when you are first starting.

-Python is used by a lot of Windows applications, so it’s possible that it is already installed on your system.
+A lot of Windows applications use Python, so it may be already installed on your system.
 You can check this out by opening a command prompt, or running PowerShell, and typing

 python at the prompt.

 If Python isn’t installed you’ll get a message saying that Windows can’t find Python.
 If Python is installed, the python command will open the Python interactive interpreter:

 C:\Users\Nigel>python Python 3.6.0 (v3.6.0:41df79263a11, Dec 23 2016, 07:18:10) [MSC v.1900 32 bit (Intel)] on win32 Type "help", "copyright", "credits" or "license" for more information. >>>